Why Feedback Cultures Fail — and What Systems Need Instead

 • staying regulated when challenged

-• removing stigma from “bad news”
+• removing stigma from bad news

-When leaders flinch, defensiveness spreads.
 When leaders stay present, honesty expands.

-3) Consequence coherence
+3) Consequence Coherence

 This is the quiet killer of feedback systems.